 Precautions and Contraindications

-A severe allergic reaction after a previous dose of Ixiaro is a contraindication to administration of further doses.
+A severe allergic reaction after a previous dose of Ixiaro or any other JE vaccine, or to any component of Ixiaro, is a contraindication to administration of Ixiaro.
 Ixiaro contains protamine sulfate, a compound known to cause hypersensitivity reactions in some people.
 No studies of Ixiaro in pregnant women have been conducted.
 Therefore, administration of Ixiaro to pregnant women usually should be deferred.
 However, pregnant women who must travel to an area where risk for JE virus infection is high should be vaccinated when the theoretical risk of immunization is outweighed by the risk of infection.